Major revision: April 2016

 HO412 Housing strategies should include a housing condition survey, assessing the existing stock against the standards set out in HO410, with options for raising the quality of homes that fail to meet the standards.

 HO413 Raising all existing homes to adequate standards of water and energy efficiency is a national priority.
-So housing strategies should set out how intensive retrofit programmes outlined in EN121 will be delivered, aligned with the local energy plan (see EN112).
+So housing strategies should set out how intensive retrofit programmes will be delivered, aligned with the local energy plan.

 HO414 At the point when homes are bought or re-let, and where planning permission is sought for major changes, there will be a requirement for the owner to raise these standards to a reasonable degree, including safety checks on electrical and gas systems, sufficient energy efficiency standards to meet local greenhouse gas reduction targets, and the provision of renewable energy generation and green roofs where appropriate.